ZAHON/rilix-ui/core/src/hooks/use-id/README.md

 ### Parameters

+The `useId` hook accepts an **optional** object as its single parameter, with the following properties:

 | Property | Type     | Default       | Description                                                                                          |
 | -------- | -------- | ------------- | ---------------------------------------------------------------------------------------------------- |
 | `id`     | `string` | `-`           | An optional custom id.
 If provided, the hook will return this id as-is without generating a new one. |